UofT-DSI/deep_learning_topics/slides-resources/06-commercial_applications.md

   - This has led to decreased quality of care, staff burnout, and public distrust, all of which further exacerbate healthcare system strain in a vicious cycle

 ---
 #### **Telemedicine: an incomplete solution**

 - Telemedicine refers to the remote delivery of healthcare services enabled by telecommunications technologies

 <br/>

 - By enabling remote consultations, telemedicine can help alleviate some healthcare system strain.
-However, it has some glaring drawbacks
+However, it has some drawbacks
   - The requirement of a healthcare practitioner at the other end of the line means this solution remains hindered by labor shortages
   - Voice and video assessments do not provide sufficient information to properly screen for various conditions, which dramatically reduces the usefulness of many remote appointments

 ---
 #### **DL and telemedicine**

 - DL can leverage the increasing abundance of portable and wearable sensors to enable AI-assisted (and maybe eventually fully automated) remote symptom screening

 ---
 #### **Google's DermAssist**

 - In 2021, Google announced the release of DermAssist, a DL-powered tool designed to assist in screening and diagnosing skin conditions$^{9}$